 Remix file uploads using S3, Cloudflare R2 and Hetzner

-A guide to uploading files in Remix using S3-compatible storage providers
+A guide to handling file uploads in Remix applications using S3-compatible storage providers and presigned upload URLs

 October 22, 2024